yalue/cuda_scheduling_examiner_mirror/README.md

-The tool must be provided a JSON configuration file, which will contain information about which benchmark libraries to run, how to run them, and what parameters to give file. `configs/simple.json` has been provided as a minimal example, running one instance of the `mandelbrot.so` benchmark and one instance of the `timer_spin.so` benchmark.
+The tool must be provided a JSON configuration file, which will contain information about which benchmark libraries to run, how to run them, and what parameters to give file. `configs/simple.json` has been provided as a minimal example, running one instance of the `mandelbrot.so` benchmark.
 To run it:

 ```bash
 ./bin/runner ./configs/simple.json